Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "...Okay, probably not that."

-"We could fix that, you know…"
+"We could fix that, you know..."

 "Oh *God* no!"
 Julian objected.
 "I don’t have *time!"*

 "Hmm.
-Maybe I could, though…" Xiù mused.
+Maybe I could, though..."
+Xiù mused.
 Before that thought went any further, however, they were all interrupted by the familiar ground-shaking **thump** of the Array firing.

 Sure enough, Hoeff was sitting cross-legged on top of the supply boxes in the company of the biggest gun Daniel had ever seen that wasn’t actually mounted on a vehicle.
 It was a drab green color, at least four feet long, and had a muzzle that Daniel could have fit his thumb into.